panascharoenruk/sort-merge-array/README.md

 # Merge Sorted Arrays

-TypeScript project for merging 3 sorted arrays without using any built-in sort function.
+Merge and sorted 3 arrays into one with O(n) complexity

 ## Requirements